 The shows under the direction of Dezaki use to be safe bets for us viewers of our time, since they were able to find their strengths in the same limitations of the format that used to work as detriments instead.

 It is not, nevertheless, the aim of this review to praise this particular work for just being one of the first to make their appearance in this particular scene of both shoujo and sports.
 Aim for the Ace! is one truly interesting series by itself in spite of its context, with themes and worries that almost haven't aged with the pass of the years, and that are still current and relatable.
-There isn't an excess of melodrama either, since the different problematics are solved quite naturally, while others are introduced at the same time in one constant cycle of formulation-resolution that is far from being overdramatic.
+There isn't an excess of melodrama either, since the different issues are solved quite naturally, while others are introduced at the same time in one constant cycle of formulation-resolution that avoids dragging a particular problem for too long.
 The portrayal of its sports aspect shows a progressive and believable evolution.

-Apparently an obscure show in MAL terms with not even a thousand people rating the entry, it was actually a hit in Japan back in the day.
-A summary movie, with new and better animation, was aired six years later, alongside with Shin Ace wo Nerae!, another season covering the same events the original one did but in a slightly different way.
-There is also a second and third seasons, aired in the late 80s, nearly twenty years after the first series.
-Unfortunately, only the first season (that can be enjoyed as a stand-alone), the film, and the first two episodes of season 2 are currently available with English subtitles.
+Apparently an obscure show in MAL terms with not even a thousand people rating the entry, it was actually a hit in Japan back in the day, albeit not in its original broadcast.
+An increased popularity in the following years thanks to retransmittions lead to the creation of Shin Ace wo Nerae!
+(1978), a remake of the series with updated visuals more alongside other Dezaki shows of the end of the decade.
+A summary movie for this remake, with new and better animation was also released on the following year.
+There are also a second and third seasons, released in the late 80s in the form of OVAs, nearly twenty years after the original series.
+Unfortunately, only the first season (that can be enjoyed as a stand-alone), the film (which I recommend despite the fact it covers the same events), and the first two episodes of the OVAs [2019 update: 10 episodes out of the 13] are currently available with English subtitles.

-In conclusion, this 26-episode experience is really recommendable for any anime fan that is interested in the story of the medium.
+In conclusion, this 26-episode experience is really recommendable for any anime fan that is interested in the history of the medium.
 Some of the characters and themes of this show have been reformulated by numerous others almost to a fault, what affords the series a constant déjà vu vibe.
-Ultimately, don't miss it if by any chance you like Gainax's Top wo Nerae!, since the major part of that OVA's story works as a parody of Ace wo Nerae!read more
+Ultimately, don't miss it if by any chance you like Gainax's Top wo Nerae!, since the major part of that OVA's story works as a parody of Ace wo Nerae!

 Ace wo Nerea!
 Translated to Aim for the Ace is an underrated 1973's anime and that probably brings the first doubt to mind: The animation.
 Now before we move ahead, I'll tackle the animation as quickly as possible so it is easy for animation critics to decide whether to watch it or not.